plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/3rd Level/Counterspell.md

 > *You attempt to interrupt a creature in the process of casting a spell.*

 Counter target spell if its spell's level is `X` or lower, where `X = this spell's level`.
-If the spell's level is greater than `X`, make a DC `10 + Y` ability check using your spellcasting ability, where `Y = target spell's level`.
+If the spell's level is greater than `X`, make a DC `10 + Y` Ability Check using your Spellcasting Ability, where `Y = target spell's level`.

 **Success:** Counter the triggering spell.

-**Classes:** Artificer, Magus, Psion, Sorcerer, Warlock, Wizard
+**Classes:** Artificer, Magus, Ranger, Sorcerer, Warlock, Wizard